-One of the many impactful careers you can get with an MBA in sustainability is as a management consultant.
+Management consulting is one of the many impactful career outcomes one may pursue after receiving an MBA in sustainability.
 But what exactly does a career as a sustainability consultant look like?
 We sat down with Pamela Gordon, Managing Director of PGS Consults, the expert consultancy firm at Presidio Graduate School, to talk about her typical day in her profession and what she loves most about working as a sustainability management consultant.

 Pamela’s one-unit elective course, Management Consulting Skills for Sustainability Professionals, will be available for enrolled and non-matriculated students via a synchronous learning model this fall.
 Registration is open until June 15th.
 Please email firstname.lastname@example.org for additional details!